sameerkarim1/PowerBi-Portfolio-sales/README.md.md

 Setup
-•	This project requires SQL Server (SQL Express), Power BI Desktop
+*This project requires SQL Server (SQL Express), Power BI Desktop
 •	Compare DW and LT data to understand the difference between structured and unstructured data.
 We will primarily be working with Data Warehouse data..
 Business Request & User Stories
 •	Read the sample business request, demand overview & filled-out user stories to understand the problem we are trying to solve with Data Analysis and what we consider as a solution.